ghga-de/ghga-metadata-schema/docs/linkml_linter.md

 * no_empty_title: Slot 'instrument model' has no title
 * no_empty_title: Slot 'sequencing read length' has no title
 * no_empty_title: Slot 'index sequence' has no title
-* no_empty_title: Slot 'paired or single end' has no title
 * no_empty_title: Slot 'forward or reverse' has no title
 * no_empty_title: Slot 'lane number' has no title
 * no_empty_title: Slot 'target coverage' has no title